Tutorial Gateway

 Here, the text read from the string variable course will get substituted in the place ‘{0}’.

-In the real-time environment, mostly place holder syntax preferred for printing onto the C# Console programs.
+In the real-time environment, mostly placeholder syntax is preferred for printing onto the Console programs.

 using System;